 I let my mind wander from place to place, from person to person, and I revered each detail lovingly, and with great Thanksgiving for the opportunities I had been given to travel, and experience these many places.
 So many blessings.

 These photos reminded me of the joy of having these people in my life, and the sorrow too, of the ones that are no more in my world.
-I cried to see my Dad huddled over in his late Parkinson’s state, and wept at his suffering, being reduced to a huddling and collapsed man by disease.
+I cried to see my Dad huddled over in his late Parkinson’s state, and wept at his suffering, being reduced to a huddling and collapsed man bytes dreaded disease.
 It was heartbreaking to see a photo of him in the front seat of his much loved “ model A Ford”, hardly able to sit up straight.
 His camel wool cap put on top of his head, and a vehicle that once brought a huge smile to his face, no longer held any satisfaction to him.
 Sorry..
 I cannot share that photo… it’s just too much…

 But then, I would find the redeeming photo of him, standing tall, and handsome, and even though the disease was true and real, so was this man who has been my father.
 The younger and stronger version..
-Both had to coexist, because both happened.
+Both had to exist, because both happened.

 It’s interesting to me how your brain softens some of your memories, especially the harsh ones.
-I guess it’s a good thing, because some scenes we encounter, and experiences had are better left as dust on the shelf.
+I guess it’s a good thing, because some scenes we encounter, and experiences are better left as dust on the shelf.
 It’s kinder to ourselves.
 I know some friends who dare not look at photos, for the pain of them..
 I get it.. maybe some day.. all in the right time.. and then again.. maybe never..

 A photo vacation in my house happened, and a reminder of my friend Heather who told me one day, she was coming over to shoot photos of Bianca, and I. She was three years old at the time.
 Bianca was, not Heather.
 She was a full grown woman.. ha..
 These photos were not destroyed.. they were intact.. and as I looked on them, I remembered with such clarity that day, and that these moments are frozen in the time vault of my head.. ever poignant and so precious….
 Thank you Heather for these irreplaceable images that comfort me now, and will for the rest of my time in this earth.